MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 }
 ```

 The static keyword denotes that the value can be accessed without the instantiation of the class!
-Now the value we set to share is instantiation of the ChatRoom itself ... wait I'm confused now!
+Now the value we set to shared variable is instantiation of the ChatRoom itself ... wait I'm confused now!

 If we make a single instance of the ChatRoom all values altered are in that single instance which is good because we never have to worry about the management of multiple instances!
 Therefore for any logic relating to the chat room if we access it through the shared variable we can maintain these values!